PrashuVishwakarma/E-Commerce-Planets-Selling/README.md

 # or
 npx serve .

-Visit http://localhost:8000 in your browser
+Visit https://prashuvishwakarma.github.io/E-Commerce-Planets-Selling/ in your browser

+# 🙏 Acknowledgments

+Built with AI assistance for faster development Inspired by modern e-commerce design patterns
+Planet data based on real exoplanet discoveries
+Icons and emojis from Unicode standard

+# 📧 Contact
+Your Name - @prashuvishwakarma - prashuvish100@gmail.com